top of page

 Dean O’Quinn

 Thank you for reading my unbelievable story.
-It has been an extremely incredible road to get to this point, so I hope that I can keep you entertained enough through the true telling of what I have had to accomplish to become a better person.
+It has been an extremely incredible road to get to this point in my life.
+I hope that I can keep you entertained enough through the true telling of what I have had to accomplish to become a better person.
 I can assure you, everything that I am writing is the truth as far as I can understand and explain it.

 I write under the name of Dean O'Quinn, and I believe the story behind my novels is almost as amazing and interesting as my books themselves.
 First off, I never meant to become an author and I never dreamt about writing any novels.
 Let me make that perfectly clear.
 I grew up with a strong work ethic on a farm in a rural community in Montana and I dreamt about becoming a great athlete or a famous rock musician.
 Hell, I thought that I would probably become a farmer well before ever dreaming of becoming an author.

-My vehicle was only carrying one of my friends and myself.
+The car was only carrying one of my friends who didn't drink, and myself.
 We were the first vehicle to arrive.
 When I got out of the vehicle in front of my house, neither myself nor my friend knew that a car had followed us to my house.
 We were too busy singing along with the radio to be worried about our surroundings.
-Five men surrounded me, and two men went to my friend who had walked around the front of the pickup.
+Five men surrounded me, and two men confronted my friend who had walked around the front of the pickup.

-Only one man spoke to me, and he kept saying that I had cut him off in traffic.
-At this point, my eyes kept darting in between my friend and the threatening man’s face.
+Only one man spoke to me, and he kept saying that I had cut him off in traffic, even though I wasn't driving.
+At this point, my eyes kept darting between my friend and the threatening man’s face.
 I was continually apologizing and trying to talk us out of any troubles when one of the men punched my friend on the jaw.
 After seeing him collapse, I took one step toward him and was hit by the aluminum baseball bat across the right side of my face.
-My friend was knocked unconscious by that one punch, but I had not been drinking as much as he had, and I remembered the whole, terrible incident.
+My friend was knocked unconscious by that one punch, but I had not been drinking much, and I remembered the whole, terrible incident.

 I remember going into the hospital and having the doctors take off my coat, hat and shirt.
 I then felt a hard pinching pain in my arm, and I don’t remember anything until 4:00 in the morning, or 4 hours later.
 There was a police officer there and he had a whole array of questions for me.
 At the end of my time with the police officer, I had learned that I was the unlucky soul that these men had picked to beat within an inch of their lives as an initiation to get into a gang.